Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 The list is complete with diagrams and lists of the materials needed to build or repair a specific product, with each part listed down with specifications and pricing so that the procurement team and supplier have a better understanding of what the company needs.

-Apart from the supplies specification and pricing, the Bill of Materials also includes instructions on how to procure the materials listed.
+Apart from the supplies specification and pricing, the bill of materials also includes instructions on how to procure the materials listed.
 For a procurement team, having a BOM is truly a lifesaver because they won’t have to spend too much time sourcing for the parts and services!

 Having a BOM also prevents inventory issues and production delays.
 Your company is able to continue producing or manufacturing the products needed because having a BOM always keeps your inventory stocked with the supplies needed.